RCherniavskiy/BookNest/README.md

 ## Introduction

-Welcome to the Online Book Store API project, a robust solution built using Spring Boot.
+Welcome to the BookNest API project, a robust solution built using Spring Boot.
 This platform aims to provide an efficient and user-friendly experience for managing an online bookstore, catering to both customers and administrators.

 ## Inspiration